apache/beam-site/src/documentation/sdks/euphoria.md

 ```

 ### Inputs and Outputs
-Input data can supplied through Beams IO into `PCollection`, the same way as in Beam, and and wrapped by `Dataset.of(PCollection<T> pCollection)` into `Dataset` later on.
+Input data can be supplied through Beams IO into `PCollection`, the same way as in Beam, and wrapped by `Dataset.of(PCollection<T> pCollection)` into `Dataset` later on.

 ```java
 PCollection<String> input =